alexhtruong/schedule-wizards/performance_writeup.md

 | Planning Time: 1.842 ms                                                                                                                                                                                                                       |
 | Execution Time: 0.665 ms                                                                                                                                                                                                                      |

-So we used CREATE INDEX ON department(abbrev); And re-ran it.
+The query is using a lot of nested for-loops So we used CREATE INDEX ON department(abbrev); And re-ran it.
 It didn't save much time cause there's not many departments to begin with.

 ### Second Query in Endpoint: